TheOtherRolesAU/TheOtherRoles/README.md

 - Added additions to Swapper (charges mechanic, confirm swap button, UI & color changes in meeting)
 - Added option Mayor can always see the vote color (after finishing x-amount of tasks)
 - Added possibility to enter a name
-- Added map in meeting with last position
+- Added map in meeting with last position and list of tasks
 - Added Bait, Mini, Lover, Bloody, Sunglasses, Anti Teleport, Tiebreaker & Invert modifier
 - Changed lobby/settings ui
 - Changed that a sidekicked Spy/Impostor is still shown red to Impostor